-ATP in which panelists who identify as lesbian, gay or bisexual, have used online dating sites or apps or who are currently looking for a romantic partner were selected with certainty.
+The overall target population for this survey was non-institutionalized persons ages 18 and older living in the U.S., including Alaska and Hawaii.
+It featured a stratified random sample from the ATP in which panelists who identify as lesbian, gay or bisexual, have used online dating sites or apps, or who are currently looking for a romantic partner were selected with certainty.
 The remaining panelists were sampled at rates designed to ensure that the share of respondents in each stratum is proportional to its share of the U.S. adult population to the greatest extent possible.
 Respondent weights are adjusted to account for differential probabilities of selection as described in the Weighting section below.

-The ATP was supplemented with an oversample of LGB respondents from the KnowledgePanel.
+The ATP was supplemented with an oversample of lesbian, gay and bisexual respondents from the KnowledgePanel.